Pennsylvania Route 313: Route description

-At this point, the road becomes the border between Plumstead Township to the northeast and Doylestown Township to the southwest, heading past residential subdivisions and crossing Pine Run.
+At this point, the road becomes the border between Plumstead Township to the northeast and Doylestown Township to the southwest, running past residential subdivisions and crossing Pine Run.
 PA 313 heads into commercial areas and widens into a four-lane divided highway as it comes to a partial interchange with the PA 611 freeway bypass of the borough of Doylestown, with access to southbound PA 611 and from northbound PA 611.
 The route passes more businesses as a five-lane road with a center left-turn lane, becoming the border between Buckingham Township to the northeast and Doylestown Township to the southwest before crossing North Easton Road/North Main Street, with North Easton Road providing access to northbound PA 611 and from southbound PA 611.
 Past the Old Easton Road intersection a short distance later, the road narrows to two lanes and runs along the line between Buckingham Township to the northeast and Doylestown to the southwest, passing homes and businesses before running between farm fields to the northeast and Fonthill County Park to the southwest, which contains the Fonthill Museum and the Moravian Pottery and Tile Works.
 PA 313 fully enters Doylestown at the Court Street intersection and passes through residential areas.
 The route becomes the border between Buckingham Township and Doylestown again as it runs near more homes and reaches an intersection with US 202.
 Following this intersection, PA 313 forms the border between Buckingham Township to the northeast and Doylestown Township to the southwest, passing through a mix of woods and residential subdivisions before it reaches its eastern terminus at an intersection with PA 263 (York Road) in the community of Furlong.
 Past this intersection, Swamp Road continues southeast along unsigned quadrant routes toward the borough of Newtown.